One of my favorite things to include in any bouquet is some kind of edible ingredient, and the more recognizable the better.

 Nasturtium flowers have a wonderful peppery flavor and make an incredibly beautiful and delicious addition to salads.
 They also can be used to decorate cakes (and cupcakes).
 For kitchen use, cut flowers in the cool morning or evening just before use.
 They can be stored for a few hours in plastic bags in the refrigerator.

 Start seed indoors in pots 4 to 6 weeks before last frost; transplant out after all danger of frost has passed.
 Nasturtiums are very sensitive to cold; wait until weather has warmed to transplant outside.

 Provide a strong trellis or support for the rambling vines, which are covered with blooms that are lovely in bouquets.
 The foliage lasts an extremely long time in the vase, adding interest and movement to large-scale arrangements.

-After years of hunting for a great trailing variety of nasturtium in peach and pastel color palettes, I finally discovered the elusive ‘Gleam Salmon’.
-This vine is loaded with a profusion of creamy, salmony-peach blossoms all summer long.
+After years of hunting for a great trailing variety of nasturtium in peach and pastel color palettes, I finally discovered the elusive ‘Gleam Salmon’ (pictured above).
+This vine is loaded with a profusion of creamy, salmon-peach blossoms all summer long.

 For the longest vase life, harvest flowers just as they are opening.
 If using the foliage, pick individual leaves or full vines once they become leathery or firm to the touch.
 Both flowers and foliage will persist 7 to 10 days in the vase, even longer if preservative is used.